- UCAS course code

 Informal Contact Methods

-For semester 1 only exchange students admitted via the Alliance Manchester Business School International Office that take this course, the assessment will be a 2500 word essay.
+4. For semester 1 only exchange students admitted via the Alliance Manchester Business School International Office that take this course, the assessment will be a 3000 word essay.
+The essay will worth (90%) and Class participation (10%)

 • Informal advice and discussion during a lecture, seminar, workshop or lab.